Reopening the Red Doors 2020–21

 Lincoln’s response to the pandemic has paralleled the lessons we teach our students: to be nimble, to think bigger and bolder, and to lead the way through the uncharted.
 With creativity and resilience, we reaffirm our dedication to educating our students and supporting their families.
 We are all in this together.

 Reopening Lincoln is a true team effort, one being led by Head of School Sophie Glenn Lau ’88 with the support of the Emergency Response Team (ERT), a group that has been working together to keep Lincoln safe long before COVID-19.
 Broken into task forces, Lincoln leaders from across divisions and departments have worked closely and collaboratively to chart the course for new ways of learning.
 Our work is guided by the Centers for Disease Control and Prevention, World Health Organization, Rhode Island Department of Education, Rhode Island Department of Health, Independent School Association of Rhode Island, and consultation with leading infectious disease doctors.

-As we look toward the fall, we will be implementing the following health and safety measures to mitigate the risks associated with COVID-19.
+As we progress with the school year, we are abiding by the following health and safety measures to mitigate the risks associated with COVID-19.
 The pandemic is an ever-evolving situation, and this list will change along with local and global guidance and recommendations.
 Your participation is vital to ensuring Lincoln is a safe and healthy community for all.

 When on campus, all members of the community—from Ginkgo Room students through Grade 12 and all adults—are required to wear a mask or face covering at all times when on campus.
 When possible, we will give supervised mask breaks following all health and safety guidelines.
 Face coverings are a critical tool in the fight against COVID-19.